chiradip/RedisClient/README.md

      </repositories>

-TO try the things before you use - you are encouraged
+You are encouraged to try these before you  use in your project
 ================================

 To run the program quickly - do a git clone and change to directory RedisClient and run sbt - make sure you have sbt 0.12 or higher.